-Services not covered by Medicare Not covered under any condition Covered only under specific conditions chapter or as outlined in Chapter 6.)
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Outpatient prescription drugs.
+Some coverage provided according to Medicare guidelines.
+(As specifically described in the medical benefits chart in this chapter or as outlined in Chapter 6.)
 Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile vacuum erection devices, or non- prescription contraceptive supplies. ✓ Acupuncture (Medicare- covered).
+Reversal of sterilization procedures, penile vacuum erection devices, or non-prescription contraceptive supplies.
+Not covered under any condition Acupuncture (Medicare-covered).
 Available for people with chronic low back pain under certain circumstances.
-(As specifically described in the Medical Benefits Chart in this chapter.)
-Naturopath services (uses natural or alternative treatments). \checkmark All services, procedures, treatments, medications and supplies related to workers' compensation claims. \checkmark Physical examinations for the purpose of maintaining or obtaining employment, licenses, insurance, court hearings, travel, dietary counseling, weight reduction programs or for premarital and pre-adoption purposes and/or other non-preventive reasons. ✓ Abortion.
-Cases resulting in pregnancies from rape or incest or that endanger the life of the mother.
+(As specifically described in the medical benefits chart in this chapter.)
+Naturopath services (uses natural or alternative treatments).
+Not covered under any condition All services, procedures, treatments, medications and supplies related to workers' compensation claims.
+Not covered under any condition Physical examinations for the purpose of maintaining or obtaining employment, licenses, insurance, court hearings, travel, dietary counseling, weight reduction programs or for premarital and pre-adoption purposes and/or other non-preventive reasons.
+Not covered under any condition